 Sky Shuttle from Hong Kong – Helicopters leave Hong Kong every 30 mins between 09:00 – 23:00.
 Full schedule and booking here.

-Arriving by Plane – There is a free shuttle bus service from the airport in Taipa.
-Buses leave every 15 minutes between 11:00 – 21:00.
+Arriving by Plane – There are free shuttle bus services from the airport in Taipa where buses leave every 15 minutes between 11:00 – 21:00 to various casinos around Macau.